nkimotou/sencha/README.md

 Learn techniques for effective error handling in file operations.
 Discover how to handle exceptions and gracefully manage errors in your programs.

-## License

-This primer is licensed under the [MIT License](LICENSE.md).
-Feel free to use and modify the content for your learning purposes.

-Happy coding!

----

-**Note:** This primer is currently under construction.
-Regular updates will be made to add new content and improve existing sections.
-Your feedback is crucial in shaping the future of this resource.
-Check back for the latest information and improvements.